Get Started with Lightning-Ready Rich Publisher Apps

 Get the Competitive Advantage

 Instead of just adding a file or link to your feed post, imagine attaching a live video, an eye-catching GIF, or an interactive widget.
 With the Rich Publisher Apps platform, just about anything is possible.
-Use the platform to build, configure, and integrate up to five custom apps into the Chatter publisher.
-Give your community members the kind of “available right here, right now” convenience that sets you ahead of your competitors.
+Use the platform to build, configure, and integrate up to five custom apps into the feed publisher.
+Give your users the kind of “available right here, right now” convenience that sets you ahead of your competitors.

 With Rich Publisher Apps you can: